AustinBachurski/Enterprise-Portal-Services-Controller-GUI/README.md

 ## Image Gallery

-*Some images have been changed to hide server details, the tool will clearly display the server URL, service directories, service names, and the current status for each service.*
+*Some images have been changed to hide server details, the tool will clearly display the server URL, service directories, service names, and the status for each service.*

 |File Menu|Server Status Menu|Server Controls Menu|
 |:-:|:-:|:-:|